tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 84-85 Interlude (DuFr).md

 ## Philosopher's Guild Information

 - Letter about the [[Rodnya Voknaz]], received in trade for the silver wand from the Elemental Forge: [[Philosopher's Information Concerning Rodnya Voknaz]]
+- Letter about Ursk and its cities and ways to access them, received in trade for the gem of demon summoning taking from Kadmos: [[Philosopher's Information Concerning Ursk]]

 ## Mirror Visions
 - [[Magical Pale Blue Dye Vision]]